mariovillapalos/oscap-ansible-project/readme.md

-# AnsibleSCAP - Automated Security Compliance Project
+# AnsibleSCAP - Security Compliance Automation Project

 Welcome to the AnsibleSCAP repository!